 Most of the metrics were considered automatic checkpoint evaluation, so semi-automatic checkpoints were not taken into account.

 How we tackle the validity issues.
-So when we talk about validity, we want to check whether the metric WAQM, how close it was from the actual accessibility, so we took a panel of experts that evaluated the accessibility of 14 pages, we took 14 pages, evaluated the tool, applied WAQM metrics, and we know there was a moderate correlation, so that was our approach for validity.
+When we talk about validity, we want to check whether the metric WAQM, how close it was from the actual accessibility, we took a panel of experts that evaluated the accessibility of 14 pages, we took 14 pages, evaluated the tool, applied WAQM metrics, and we know there was a moderate correlation, so that was our approach for validity.

 >> SHADI ABOU-ZAHRA: Okay.
 Thank you, Markel.
 Sorry we are a bit under time pressure, but thank you all for keeping your timelines so closely.